Stratio/Decision/doc/basic-application.rst

 =====================

-If you are planning to write your own Stratio Streaming application, [these examples](using-streaming-api-examples.html "Using the Stratio Streaming API") may be useful.
+If you are planning to write your own Stratio Streaming application, :ref:`using-stratio-streaming-api` may be useful.
 Those are snippets written in both Java and Scala.